20 types of vacation homes for second-home buyers

 Try something newGenerally higher costs

-Here are some key factors to help you narrow down your search and find your perfect vacation housing.
+Here are some key factors to help you narrow down your search and find your favorite types of vacation homes.

 A flowchart helps you choose the best type of vacation home for your needs.